DarkenedFlames/duel/README.md

 - New mechanics/items/conditions/etc
 - Documentation/Proper Versions

+- Action Cost needs to be its own mechanic, ensuring the action is not performed if the player does not have enough action to perform it.

 # Bio
 Welcome to Duel, where you collect magical artifacts, weapons, clothes, and tools to aid in your battle against your arch-nemesis, your best friend!
 Your once beloved comrade has turned their back on you, all in the name of evil!
 Or is it good?
 Oh well, you two have always had something to fight about, so get at it!